 I found your website while browsing.
 I have only gone through your last study.
 Am I right in saying the following?
-Though we have to love our enemies, whoever that enemy might be and whatever he has done, our expressions of love should foremost include a
+Though we have to love our enemies, whoever that enemy might be and whatever he has done, our expressions of love should foremost include a decision to forgive.

 The first time God commanded us to love someone in Scripture other than ourselves was in Leviticus 19:18.
 In that passage God commanded us to love our neighbor.